INDOT begins strip patching as more drivers complain about potholes on Indy highways

 “We drive the same roads as you do and we’re just as frustrated as you are.
 So we’re working behind the scenes to iron out these details so that way when we go out and fix it, it is fixed,” Holliday said.

-INDOT started start strip patching Wednesday night.
+INDOT started strip patching Wednesday night.
 So be on the lookout for crews working overnight.
 If you would like to report a pothole, you can call the hotline at 1-855-463-6848.
 Make sure you have an exact location so that info can be forwarded on to construction crews.